 - Short-term memory issues

-The following are potential rebound symptoms:
+The following are potential rebound symptoms of benzodiazepines:

 - Fear of open spaces (agoraphobia)

 Drinking alcohol when using benzos can worsen some of the adverse effects.